sahat/hackathon-starter/README.md

 ### How do flash messages work in this project?
-Flash messages allow you to display a message at the end of the request and access it on next request and only next request.
+Flash messages allow you to display a message at the end of the request and access it on the next request and only the next request.
 For instance, on a failed login attempt, you would display an alert with some error message, but as soon as you refresh that page or visit a different page and come back to the login page, that error message will be gone.
 It is only displayed once.
 This project uses *express-flash* module for flash messages.
 And that